mourougenmarimoutou/cover2bricks/README.md

 - **CSV**: Parts list compatible with BrickLink/LEGO ordering systems

 The PDF file can be downloaded on its own or in a zip file with the parts list file.

+## TODO

+[ ] Automatic addition of 1x2 bricks to connect the 32x32 plates together